lkku1/MODE/README.md

 # MODE
-This is a basic version, there are many absolute paths in this program.
+This is a basic version, there are many absolute paths and redundant functions in this program.
 We will modify it soon.